Choosing the Best Radio Transmitter for Your FPV Drone: A Beginner’s Guide

 Radio transmitters come equipped with an array of switches that you can use to arm your drone, activate flight modes, and perform other functions.

-These switches can come in two-position or three-position forms, as well as sliders and rotary knobs.
+These switches can come in latching two-position or three-position forms, momentary switch (toggle), as well as sliders and rotary knobs.
 However, as FPV drone pilots, we don’t typically need as many switches as fixed wing flyers do.

-Typically, you only need one switch for arming, another switch for the beeper, and a third switch for flight modes.
+For most FPV pilots flying multirotors, 2 to 3 switches are all you need.
+Typically, you will need one switch for arming, another switch for flight modes, and perhaps a third switch for beeper.
 While having more switches can certainly be helpful, they are by no means necessary if you’re primarily flying freestyle and racing.

 Radio Transmitter Frequency